I think I may have Lyme disease, how do I find out?

 Available from http://www.ncbi.nlm.nih.gov/pubmed/21117376

 Please can you let me know of a specialist in the UK

 There are currently no UK specialists beyond the infectious diseases consultants in every region.
 LDA is working with government agencies to try to resolve this.
 We suggest that if at all possible you work with your GP who is responsible for coordinating your care.
-Use Public Health England’s Suggested Referral Pathway for GPs which gives some information to help GPs consider negative test results and relapses.
+Use the NICE Guideline which gives some information to help GPs consider negative test results and relapses.